Massipssa/Docs/bgd/airflow/README.md

 1. Scheduler creates new task instance in metadata store with status SCHEDULED
-2. Schedulder uses Celery Executor to send task to messages broker (RabbitMQ)
+2. Scheduler uses Celery Executor to send a task to messages broker (RabbitMQ)
 3. The Cerely worker receives the command from the queue
 4. The Cerely worker updates the status of task in metadata store to RUNNING
 5. The Cerely worker executes task command